George Floyd trial: Derek Chauvin found guilty of murder | DW | 20.04.2021

 A jury has found white former police officer Derek Chauvin guilty on all three charges in the murder of Black man George Floyd last year.

-The twelve members of the jury found former police officer Derek Chauvin guilty of murder of George Floyd on Tuesday in a Minneapolis courthouse.
+The 12 members of the jury found former police officer Derek Chauvin guilty of the murder of George Floyd on Tuesday in a Minneapolis courthouse.

 The jury declared Chauvin guilty on all three charges, namely second-degree unintentional murder, third-degree murder and second-degree manslaughter.
 The charges carry a possible sentence of up to 40 years in prison.